Bassinator/ansible-role-nodered/README.md

 GNU GPLv3

 ## Author Information
-his role was created in 2018 by [Bastian Bukatz](https://bassinator.github.io).
+This role was created in 2018 by [Bastian Bukatz](https://bassinator.github.io).